Oakbrook Center

 The Louis Vuitton store can be seen on the left.

-Oakbrook Center is a shopping center established in 1962 and located near Interstate 88 and Route 83 in Oak Brook, Illinois.
+Oakbrook Center is a shopping center established in 1962 and in Oak Brook, Illinois near Interstate 88 and Route 83.
 It is the second largest shopping center in the Chicago metropolitan area by gross leasable area, only surpassed by Woodfield Mall in Schaumburg, Illinois.
-The mall has retail anchor tenants including Macy's, Nordstrom, and Neiman Marcus, and specialty retailers such as Apple, Lucid, Microsoft, Altar'd State, Oak+Fort, Tory Burch, Allbirds, Arc'teryx, Golden Goose, Fabletics, Rhone, and Warby Parker.
+The mall has retail anchor tenants including Macy's, Nordstrom, and Neiman Marcus, and specialty retailers such as Apple, Lucid, Google, Altar'd State, Oak+Fort, Tory Burch, Allbirds, Arc'teryx, Golden Goose, Fabletics, Rhone, and Warby Parker.

 History

 Oakbrook Center, which was originally to be named Oakbrook Terrace (but the name was changed when a town near the mall took that name), opened in 1962 with Sears and Marshall Field's, as well as a Jewel Food Store.
 Bonwit Teller was later added, as was Lord & Taylor in 1973.
 I. Magnin, Saks Fifth Avenue, and Neiman Marcus joined the center in a 1981-1982 expansion that doubled the physical size of the center with a new southeast court.

 On Christmas Day 1964, a single-screen movie theater operated by Balaban & Katz Corporation was opened at the Oakbrook Center near Saks Fifth Avenue.
 On its twenty-third year of operation in 1987, the single screen theater was split into four screens when Cineplex Odeon Corporation took it over.
 Cineplex Odeon also added another four screens, topped by additional retail (including a bookstore), near the Saks Fifth Avenue anchor; these screens closed in 2001 and then reopened in 2018.
 Bonwit Teller closed their location in 1990, while I. Magnin was shuttered in January 1991, with its former site subdivided in 1994 for specialty stores, including Eddie Bauer and Tiffany & Company.
 In 1991, a new two-story, open-air addition opened northeast of Sears.
 Built on top of a parking garage, it added 210,000 sqft of mall retail and a 220,000 sqft Nordstrom which opened on April 5 that same year.
 Maggiano's Little Italy opened that same year.
 Corner Bakery Cafe opened to customers on December 3, 1992.
 In 1998, Wildfire Restaurant opened.

+The Rouse Company acquired the majority of Urban Retail Properties/Rodamco North America's assets, including Oakbrook Center, in May 2002 following a joint venture with Simon Property Group and Westfield Group.